iPhone X's Face ID Inspires Privacy Worries — But Convenience May Trump Them

 A feature of Apple's new high end iPhone X called Face ID — the phone will unlock when you look at it, or rather when it looks at you — has got privacy advocates nervous.

-That wasn't clear when it showed off Face ID last week at a press event, when Apple Senior Vice President Craig Federighi went to open his phone by looking at it and didn't work.
-Apple says the fail had to do with stage hands moving the phone around before the demo.
+That wasn't clear when it showed off Face ID last week at a press event, when Apple Senior Vice President Craig Federighi went to open his phone by looking at it and it didn't work.
+Apple says the fail had to do with stagehands moving the phone around before the demo.

 "What we know about Apple is that they tend to get this stuff right," she says, adding that the reason features like Face ID haven't been adopted widely so far is because other companies haven't done a good job.